fjarri-attic/oldi-hero-translation/hero_en.md

 However, getting scared was something he did not know how to do.

-And now he will never learn.
+And now he would never learn.

 People were already gathering around, a hunchback slave boy, one of the scullions, was fussing and sobbing, someone ran after a healer, although there was no need for that; nearby the owner was lamenting, mourning not so much over a guest perished so absurdly, but more over the possible loss of the profits of his establishment - for how many would go drinking to an establishment with such an ill fame?..